The miracle of water into wine

 Mary knew this only too well.
 She may even have experienced something similar in her own life, or in the lives of villagers from Nazareth.
 She was immediately sympathetic to the plight of her host, and wanted to help in whatever way she could.

 The first way to help was, of course, to be discreet.
 The less people knew about the dilemma, the better.
+The second was to remedy the situation.
+Mary approached Jesus.
+Help them, she said.

 The Marriage Feast at Cana, by Jan Vermeyen